-Applications for review of permit types or actions in shoreline jurisdiction shall be subject to a Type I, Type II, Type III, or IV review process, as described in Chapter 20.60 TCC.
+Applications for review of permit types or actions listed in Table 24.05-1 TCCin shoreline jurisdiction shall be subject to a Type II, Type III, or IV, or Type V review process, as described in Chapter 20.60 TCC.
 The application types are classified as follows:

-- A. A Type I process involves: - 1.
-An application that is subject to clear, objective and nondiscretionary standards or standards that require the exercise of professional judgment about technical issues; and - 2.
+A. A Type I process involves:

+- 1. An application that is subject to clear, objective and nondiscretionary standards or standards that require the exercise of professional judgment about technical issues; and - 2.
 Is exempt from State Environmental Policy Act (SEPA) review. - B. A Type II process involves an application that is subject to objective and subjective standards which require the exercise of limited discretion about nontechnical issues and about which there may be limited public interest.
 (Requires SEPA) - C. A Type III process involves an application that is subject to standards which require the exercise of substantial discretion and about which there may be broad public interest.
 (Requires Hearing Examiner decision) - D. A Type IV process involves the adoption or amendment of critical areas policies or regulations.
-It also includes critical areas analysis that would be required for a site-specific comprehensive plan or zoning amendment.

-Regardless of permit type, local permit decisions for shoreline Conditional Use Permits and Variances are not final until the permit has been reviewed, and either approved, denied, or approved with conditions, by Ecology within their 30 day permit decision review period pursuant to WAC 173-27-130 and 173-27-200.
+It also includes critical areas analysis that would be required for a site-specific comprehensive plan or zoning amendment. - E. A Type V process is similar to a Type III process except that the Regardless of permit type, local permit decisions for shoreline Conditional Use Permits and Variances is are not final until the permit has been reviewed, and either approved, denied, or approved with conditions, by Ecology within their 30 day permit decision review period pursuant to WAC 173-27-130 and 173-27-200.